 The physical winery where Cardinale’s wines are made is located directly below the upstairs hospitality center.
 Another production facility located towards the back of the property is large by Napa standards (and houses a select number of Jackson Family owned wines).
 This particular facility also contains a sizable underground barrel room.
 When you reach the hospitality center and park – look immediately down to the East – you will notice the roof of this cellar is entirely covered in grass (a living roof is quite unique for a Napa winery).

 With such a diversity in vineyard sources, blending is a critical component of making the Cardinale wine each year.
 All the wine lots are kept separate before blending – often winemaker Chris Carpenter starts with as many as 40 separate lots.
-The grapes are hand sorted and then typically fermented with native yeasts.
+The grapes are hand sorted and then typically fermented with indigenous yeasts.
 All oak used for aging is from France.

 The vineyard sources for the Cardinale’s wine are all from the nearby Mayacamas and Vaca mountain ranges (these ranges form the borders of the Napa Valley running in a north/southerly direction).
 Their focus is on sourcing grapes from both hillsides and bench-land locations including from well-known appellations such as Diamond Mountain, Spring Mountain, Howell Mountain and Mount Veeder.